5 FACTORS TO CONSIDER WHEN NAMING A PERSONAL REPRESENTATIVE

 As mentioned above, the appointee is left with many tasks.
 After the probate process, where the court deems your will is a legal document, they have a list of jobs to complete.
 This includes gathering and identifying all of your assets, taking inventory of your estate, terminating your credit cards, filing your final tax returns, paying off funeral costs and bills using your estate funds, and so on.
 The individual must be well-organized and able to keep up with valuable information of your life, while still managing their own.

 Depending on your residency, some states legally require your appointee to live in the same state, unless they’re a relative.
 Be sure to check your state’s law before naming a personal representative, in case it imposes preconditions.
+Whether required by law or not, you should consider the logistics involved and the extent to which someone located far away will be in the best position to handle them.
+That said, your priority should be picking the right person, and if the right person happens to live out of state, know that he or she can also hire legal counsel or other help to handle matters on the ground.

 5. Age & Wellbeing